“You can plan a hike. You can’t plan an adventure, they just kinda happen!”

 Some history.
 In October of 2012 I made my first visit to Brevard, North Carolina.
 I didn’t know what to expect but it was love at first sight.
 The mountains, trails and waterfalls in Western North Carolina (WNC) quickly became a passion.
 My explorations have taken me across the area from Highlands to Brevard to Marion, Pisgah to Nantahala to Gorges.
 Since moving in July 2019 I have managed to hike every weekend but one!
 This also presented the chance to hike in the winter for the first time.
 Fall color is great but every season has it’s advantages.
 Bushwhacking in winter when all the bushes are dead is much better.
 Creek walking in winter isn’t as much fun.
 The following links are my short-term and long-term waterfall goals.

-The 500 list stands at 422 down and 78 to go – I’m ambitiously projecting to be done in late August of 2019! – 500 List Completion Order
+The 500 list stands at 490 down and 10 to go – I’m ambitiously projecting to be done in September of 2019! – 500 List Completion Order

 The Kevin Adams 100 NC Waterfall Challenge was COMPLETED on 6-22-19

 My Progress on the Carolina Mountain Club 100 Waterfall Challenge stands at 95 of 100

 This blog (more of a website since it’s laid out like a website) is a photo-journal of my hikes.
 I’ve devoted a page to every waterfall I’ve visited, whether they deserve it or not.
 Very few go into the latter category.
 My efforts here aren’t just about giving directions nor is this the definitive guide.
 Many of my hikes come with a story.
 Expect to see a lot of pictures.
 If you want to visit the places I’ve visited, each page includes driving and trail directions, mixed with commentary and opinions.
 I am not a mapmaker so my distances are rounded off.
 Will they get you close to the falls?
 Sure.
 Are they a step-by-step, tree-by-tree, rock-by-rock accounting?
 Nope.